draganm/datas3t/README.md

 - Client library for programmatic access
 - Command-line interface (CLI) for easy interaction
 - Automatic database restoration from S3 metadata if database is empty
+- Atomic aggregation of multiple dataranges into a single consolidated range

 ## Components